 What does the course aim to do?

 If you have ever wondered where it all started or what life is all about or whether we are all free, then you have already been doing philosophy.
-Indeed philosophy is the activity of using rational argument and logical thinking to shine light on life's big questions.
-By studying philosophy, you will gain a greater understanding of the world we live in and your own self.
-You will also form a greater appreciation of any of the other subjects you will be studying, be they science subjects such as Physics or Biology or arts subjects such as English or History.
+Philosophy is the activity of using rational argument and logical thinking to shine light on big questions.
+By studying philosophy, you will gain a deeper understanding of the world we live in and your own self.
+You will also form a greater appreciation of other subjects you will be studying, be they science subjects such as Physics or Biology or arts subjects such as English or History.

 Which topics will you study?

 At AS, you will look at two major topics: Epistemology and Moral Philosophy.
 Epistemology concerns the study of the nature and scope of knowledge and justified belief, and Moral Philosophy is the branch of philosophy that contemplates what is right and wrong; it explores the nature of morality itself and examines how people should live.
 This first year will provide an introduction to philosophy and will enable you to begin the task of considering such subjects in a provocative and enlightening way.

 What Skills Will You Develop When Studying Philosophy?

 Philosophy requires you to suspend your belief and disbelief while thinking.
 It asks you to avoid being too quick to jump to conclusions, especially the conclusions you want to be true.
 Thinking hard without quickly falling back on what you already think can be quite difficult at first; it can feel unsettling and personally challenging.
 But what is personally challenging also offers a chance to grow.
-Philosophy will also help you develop your ability to construct well-argued, well-informed, balanced and structured written arguments as well as providing you with the necessary skills to examine information in a critical way as well as form judgments based on clear evaluation.
+Philosophy will also help you develop your ability to construct well-informed, balanced and structured written arguments as well as providing you with the necessary skills to examine information in a critical way as well as form judgments based on clear evaluation.
 In addition, as an essay-based subject, there will be plenty of opportunity for students to develop an ability to provide clear expositions of difficult ideas as well as rigorous and sustained commentary.